-- 1. Engage the students

-- 2. Identify the research question

-- 3. Identify the Earth observation data to be investigated

-- 4. Submit the investigation plan
+- 1. Engage the students - 2.
+Identify the research question - 3.
+Identify the Earth observation data to be investigated - 4.
+Register your team and submit the investigation plan

 1. Engage the students

 Though not an absolute necessity for the project, establishing a base line of student knowledge on the topic is recognised as a best practice.
 When students are engaged and their interest and curiosity stimulated, they are more likely to actively participate in becoming a Climate Detective.